 BreakoutEdu

-BreakoutEdu games are similar to escape room challenges except they can be played anywhere as you are unlocking a box with multiple locks.
-They all involve creative problem-solving, teamwork and critical thinking and can also involve content such as maths problems, formulas, history knowledge etc. You can play existing games or make up your own.
-There are games suitable for all ages and a variety of content areas.
+BreakoutEdu games are similar to escape room challenges except they can be played anywhere as you are unlocking a box with multiple locks and/or filling in a form.
+They all involve creative problem-solving, teamwork and critical thinking and can also involve content such as maths problems, formulas, history knowledge etc. You can play existing games or make up your own (see links below).
+Games can be designed for all ages and a variety of content areas.

-You can play the game physically with actual locks etc which will cost around $160 - $190 to set up (or buy an existing kit) or you can play digitally using forms to submit codes - see videos below or you can create digital locks (see below) or use a combination of physical and digital locks.
+You can play the game physically with actual locks etc which will cost around $160 - $190 to set up or you can play digitally using forms to submit codes - see videos below or you can create digital locks (see below) or use a combination of physical and digital locks.
+I recommend having at least a few physical locks as the kids find these more fun.
+Ask parents if they have any spare padlocks lying around that they could donate.

-You can play the game physically with actual locks etc which will cost around $160 - $190 to set up (or buy an existing kit) or you can play digitally using forms to submit codes - see videos below or you can create digital locks (see below) or use a combination of physical and digital locks.
+You can play the game physically with actual locks etc which will cost around $160 - $190 to set up or you can play digitally using forms to submit codes - see videos below or you can create digital locks (see below) or use a combination of physical and digital locks.
+I recommend having at least a few physical locks as the kids find these more fun.
+Ask parents if they have any spare padlocks lying around that they could donate.

 How it Works